Legionnaires’ Disease Outbreaks 2015 & 2016

-When proper measures are taken to monitor and control Legionella bacteria, outbreaks of Legionnaires’ disease should not occur.
+When proper measures are taken to monitor and control legionella bacteria, outbreaks of Legionnaires’ disease should not occur.
 However, 2015 saw 15 significant cases of the disease reported from various locations around the world.
-To date, five have been reported in 2016.

 Elsewhere, Valencia in Spain was the site of an outbreak in March, and Boldon, UK was reported to have been the site of five cases of the disease in April.
 Orlando in Florida also experienced a case that same month, when a hotel was being investigated as part of an outbreak that saw three former guests fall ill.